Last updated Sep 13, 2023

 What is the current theme?

-Sometimes your code will need to know the theme that’s currently enabled.
-Most commonly, it occurs when there are two different images that represent the same thing (for example, a screenshot of a particular piece of functionality), and we have to pick one depending on the current theme.
+Sometimes your code will need to apply different styles, most commonly, it occurs when there are two different images that represent the same thing (for example, a screenshot of a particular piece of functionality).

 During the initial render